ansible-collections/ibm_zos_cics/docs/source/modules/start_cics.rst

     linect
       Specifies the number of lines JES2 is to print per page for this job's sysout data sets.
-Linect is 1 through 3 decimal numbers.
+The value is 1 through 3 decimal numbers.
 If you omit linect, JES2 uses an installation default specified at initialization.
 If you code a zero, JES2 does not eject to a new page when the number of lines exceeds the installation default.

       | **required**: False